Barak Bakhar: Managerial career

-On 3 October 2012, Bakhar was appointed as the manager of Hapoel Ironi Kiryat Shmona.
+On 3 October 2012, Bakhar was appointed manager of Hapoel Ironi Kiryat Shmona.
 On 14 May 2015, he ended his contract.
 In the 2015–16 season, he was appointed of manager of Hapoel Be'er Sheva.
 He got Be'er Sheva to win the Israeli League for the first time in forty years after a 3–1 win against Bnei Sachnin.
 By winning the league, Be'er Sheva got in the UEFA Champions League for the first time and will start in the second qualifying round.
 He got Be'er Sheva into the third qualifying round of 2016–17 UEFA Champions League in a 3–2 win on aggregate against Sheriff Tiraspol.
 Then, he got Be'er Sheva secured a Europa League group stage position by stunning Greek side Olympiacos 1–0 on aggregate, the furthest they ever reached.
 In the playoff qualifying round of the UEFA Champions League, Badkar's Be'er Sheva lost 5–4 on aggregate to Celtic despite winning 2–0 at Turner Stadium.
 In the 2016–17 UEFA Europa League, Be'er Sheva made it in the round of 32 in the Europa League in second place behind Sparta Prague in Group K by getting famous results against Southampton and Inter Milan.
 Bakhar also won the Toto Cup for Be'er Sheva on 28 December 2016 beating his former club Hapoel Ironi Kiryat Shmona 4–1.

 In 2022, Bakhar led Maccabi Haifa to the group stages of the Champions League for the first time in thirteen years after qualifying victories over Olympiakos, Apollon Limassol and former European Champions Red Star Belgrade.

+In May 2023, Bakhar was appointed manager of Serbian SuperLiga side Red Star Belgrade, and was released from the team in December 2023 after derby loss to Partizan including failure to qualify to UEFA Champion League top 16.